About the Mobility Robin Hood Card Scheme

 How do I apply?

-If you meet a minimum of one of the criteria above, you will need to apply in person at our Travel Centre in the Broadmarsh Bus Station in Nottingham City Centre.
+If you meet a minimum of one of the criteria above, you will need to apply in person at our Travel Centre in the Victoria Bus Station at the rear of Victoria Shopping Centre.

 You will need to take with you proof of your address (such as a bank statement or utility bill), proof of your age and if you're on the higher rate of the mobility component of the Disability Living Allowance, please take a copy of this with you too (this will mean you won't have to go to an assessment).
 You will also need to know your National Insurance number as this is required on the application form.
 Whilst you're there, we'll take a photograph of you for your new card and once we've processed your application we'll write to you at your home address.